 Childhood weight problems often carry over into adulthood, and overweight adults are at greater risk for chronic diseases, such as diabetes and heart disease.
-Worse, conditions once associated only with adults, such as type 2 diabetes and metabolic syndrome (a major risk factor for stroke and heart attacks), are now increasingly being found in some children and adolescents.
+Worse, conditions once associated only with adults, such as type 2 diabetes and metabolic syndrome (a major risk factor for a stroke and heart attack), are now increasingly being found in some children and adolescents.

 Several factors may be to blame.
 In rare cases, a medical problem may be the cause.
-If you suspect your child has a weight problem or is developing one, make an appointment with the doctor.
+If you suspect your child has a weight problem or is developing one, make an appointment with their pediatrician.

 The most common factors in childhood obesity may include the following:

 Too much television, computer time, and video games can take away time from doing physical activity as well as proving more opportunities for snacking.